meistro57/AdvSteel-FastenSuite/README.md

    Edit `config.py` and set `ADVANCE_STEEL_VERSION` to one of `2026`, `2025`, `2024`, or `2023`.
    You can also enable or disable `READ_ONLY` mode in this file.
 When enabled the web interface will prevent saving changes.
-   Set `SQL_DIRECT_MODE = True` to read and write directly from your SQL Server databases.

 4. **Run the app**
    ```bash